LedgerHQ/clear-signing-erc7730-registry/spec.md

 * A list of `fields`.
 Each `fields` key name is a [path](#path-references) in the structured data, and the value is either
   * A reference to a common definition in the `definitions` section, by using the `$ref` sub-key with a path to the internal definition.
 A reference can override a specification `params` by including its own `params` sub-key, whose values will take precedence over the common definition
   * A *field format definition*, described just after
   * A recursive sub-structure format definition, by including another list of pathes under a `fields` sub-key.
 This allows structuring the *field format definitions* themselves, but is NOT RECOMMENDED to maximize compatibility with resource limited wallets.
-Pathes in nested structures are concatenated together to compute the end path used to find a specific field location.
+All relative pathes in nested structures (fields but also in format parameters) are relative to the substructure referenced by the path in the key.

-A *field format definition* is an object specifying how a specific field should be displayed:
-* The `label` is a displayable string that should be shown before displaying this field
+A *all relative to the substructure referenced by the path in the key* The `label` is a displayable string that should be shown before displaying this field
 * The `format` key indicates how the value of the field should be formatted before being displayed.
 The list of supported formats are in the [Reference](#field-formats) section
 * Each field format might have parameters in a `params` sub-key.
 Available parameters are descried in the [Reference](#field-formats) section
 * Each field definition can have an optional internal `$id` used to identify easily which field is described